Table of Contents

 Doctors are the most important asset you can build in your healthcare stack.
 Don’t rely only on degrees and years of experience, and ensure that you find yourself a physician who is patient and great at communication.

 Make sure that you regularly monitor your body’s biochemistry, and take supplements where you’re deficient.
-If you have a genetic predisposition towards any diseases, keep tabs on it consistently.
+If you have a genetic predisposition towards any diseases, keep tabs on them consistently.

 Learn more about your condition through any resources available to you before you visit your doctor.
 Make sure you have a list of questions related to medicines, supplements, tests, or lifestyle changes when you make an appointment with your doctor so you can make the most of the limited time you have with them.